positlabs/Build-o-Matic/README.md

 Instructions
 =============
-0. install dependencies (see below)
+0. install dependencies manually, or run install_mac.py if you're on a mac.
 1. open config.py and replace the default values with your own
 2. surround script tag groups with build tags